-

 Curriculum Vitae (CV)

-The Curriculum Vitae (CV) is the best place to present a concise picture of your entire career and to convey information not reflected on the Promotion Information Report (PIR).
-It is very important that a current CV is in your Official Personnel Folder (eOPF).
+The CV is an overview of your entire career and is used to convey information not reflected on the Promotion Information Report (PIR).
+It is very important that a current CV is in your Official Personnel Folder (eOPF) and Officer Promotion Package Verification System (OPPVS).
 An absent, outdated, or improperly formatted CV will make you less competitive for promotion.
+When uploading your CV, please note that only the most recently submitted CV is pulled from your eOPF to your OPPVS, and the CV cover page should be merged with your CV in the same document.

-Your CV will not be available to the Promotion Boards unless it is uploaded through eDOC-U no later than the deadline listed on the Promotion checklist.
+Your CV will not be available to the Promotion Boards unless it is uploaded through eDOC-U no later than the deadline listed on the promotion checklist.

 Promotion Instructions are available on the Commissioned Corps Issuance System (CCIS).